|teoria||5||II semestre||Adolfo Speghini|

 - study of the vibrational properties of simple organic molecules using Raman spectroscopy; measurement and interpretation of NMR spectra of simple organic molecules; measurement of hydrodynamic radius and Zeta potential for macromolecules and for nanoparticles; study of the dichroic properties of macromolecules.

-The exam focus on a written test including questions on the entire program of the Course, aimed at ascertaining the knowledge of the contents of the course.
-Particular attention will be devoted to the main concepts of Chemical-Physics and the knowledge of the methods, tools and techniques used in laboratory experiences..
+The oral examination will include all the topics of the Course about the theoretical part as well as the examples, exercises and laboratory experiences.
+Particular attention will be devoted on the Physical Chemistry concepts and the knowledge of the methods, tools and techniques used in laboratory experiences.

-For both attending and not attending students the exam will cover all the topics discussed both in the theoretical part and in that of the laboratory experiences.
+For both attending and not attending students the oral examination will cover all the topics discussed in the theoretical part, in the examples and exercises as well as in the laboratory experiences.

 |laboratorio||Speghini Adolfo||Dispense per esercitazioni di laboratorio di Chimica Generale e Inorganica||2019|